sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 5. Assert that the system is in the new state that the transition points to.

-To achieve full state coverage we need to arrive in each state once.
+To achieve full state coverage, we need to arrive in each state once.
 For the phone example we have three states so we can make three tests.

 - Check that the system is `LOCKED` when it is started;